- November 4, 2021

-I can only speak from my experience about what the best things about Daily chart trading are but am sure you too will find them enticing.
+I can only speak from my experience about what the best things about Daily chart trading are (don’t ignore the weekly chart either) but am sure you too will find them enticing.

-Instead of watching every single price movement, I can come in the later half of the day and look at the daily charts to see if my setup is clear.
+Instead of watching every single price movement like on the shorter time frame, I can come in the later half of the day and look at the daily charts to see if my setup is clear.
 Getting a clear picture of the market gives me time to objectively see my setup or not.

 The urge to jump in on a fast moving market as seen on smaller time frames, is not a problem on the daily chart.
 It takes a full session before the candle closes and unless I am using limit orders, I only need to think about the closing price and where it is on the chart.

 Using a basic pullback approach and standard trend lines and support/resistance zones, you will quickly know if there is a setup or not every day.
 The red X are examples of days it would take you 3 seconds to see if a trade is present.

 The green checkmarks would have you stopping and spending some time on the chart to ensure it meets your specific setup criteria.
 You run through your list on your trading plan and enter trades according to your plan.

 I don’t need to spend every waking hour staring at the screen as I know what time to look at the market for setups.

 Even though I did try to stick to a day trading schedule with specific stop times, I didn’t want to miss a big move.
 The trade signals on lower timeframes can come quickly.

 On the daily chart, I also find the setups lead to bigger runs.
 On the smaller charts, adverse price action would violate the trade while an entry on the daily chart would still be valid.
 I became a swing trader without even thinking about it.

 Having a large margin for price action against the position, gives price time to work in my favor.